Mistium/Origin-OS/Websites/origin.web/docs/osl/ui.md

 Renders text at the draw cursor with a size

+`text "fileurl" "setfont"`

+Sets the font of all subsequent text to a specific text file in the system

 All of the above set the `clicked` and `touching_mouse` variables

 `image "url" width_in_pixels`